-gadfly714 asked: Hello, regarding the contest winners, I noticed that the sizzling contest wasn't concluded.
+gadfly714 said: Hello, regarding the contest winners, I noticed that the sizzling contest wasn't concluded.
 Does that contest not get a winner, or is that for a later date?

 We will need to extend that a bit given the lower volume of entries, and that the, ahem, nature of the content may not go well together with the other themes, so probably not putting in it the same anthology.
 Stay tuned…